Yehud attack

 The Yehud attack was an attack on a civilian house in the village of Yehud carried out by a Palestinian fedayeen squad on 12 October 1953.
-Three Israeli Jewish civilians were killed in the attack.
+Three Israeli Jewish civilians, a mother and her young children, were killed in the attack.

 The attack

 On Monday, 12 October 1953, a Palestinian Fedayeen squad infiltrated into Israel from Jordan.
 The militants reached the Jewish village Yehud, located about 13 km east of Tel Aviv, where they threw a grenade into a civilian house.